jumpcutking/threads/README.md

     thread.init();
 ```

+A child thread will receive any uncaught exception and report it to the parent.
+A child thread will stay alive to receive further commands.
+You can change this behavior using the initialization options "keepAlive" and "quitOnException."

 ## Debugging a Thread without the Thread Manager
 A child thread can be run independently from the thread manager by activating debug mode and running the script itself.
 Add {debug: true} to start debug mode in the options property.
 You can "test" messages from the thread manager by calling the thread.handleMessage function.